-BiodiversityView’s on-demand dataset enables a screening assessment of large land areas, allowing for quantifiable analysis of ecological characteristics in specific locations.
+BiodiversityView is a national map detailing habitats and their condition consistently, everywhere.
+Available on-demand across Great Britain, it enables instant screening assessment of large land areas and quantifiable analysis of ecological characteristics in specific locations.

 - Over 60 (UKHab) habitat types mapped in detail